ovh/docs/pages/platform/databases/redis_06_connect_redisinsight/guide.en-gb.md

 #### Configuration

-Once connected to the RedisInsight interface click on `I already have a database` link:
+Once connected to the RedisInsight interface, click on the `I already have a database` link:

 ![Redis first screen](images/redis_06_connect_redisinsight-20220207114821477.png)